 Karen Ann Hoffman (Oneida Nation of Wisconsin)

-Karen Ann Hoffman has been beading peace, beauty, and meaning through her Iroquois Raised Beadwork since the 1990s.
-Iroquois Raised Beadwork is unique to the Six Nations of the Haudenosaunee Confederacy, characterized by lines of beads that arch above the textile surface for a three-dimensional effect, typically sewn onto velvet.
+Karen Ann Hoffman has been beading peace, beauty, and meaning through her Haudenosaunee Raised Beadwork since the 1990s.
+Haudenosaunee Raised Beadwork (also known as Iroquois Raised Beadwork) is unique to the Six Nations of the Haudenosaunee Confederacy, characterized by lines of beads that arch above the textile surface for a three-dimensional effect, typically sewn onto velvet.
 Hoffman is a respected national leader in this art, known for reimagining existing forms to expand their significance for today and the future.

 Hoffman describes her work as being in the Thomas Hill style: beads raised to a particular height, a select color palette, strong connections to the past, best quality materials, and strictly connected to story.
 But all of those strictures “are the most freeing things about this beadwork,” she explained in a phone interview with Anne Pryor.
 “Because you must always do your best work, you’re free to be excellent.
 Because you may never take a stitch without it having a meaning, you’re free to be thoughtful.
 Because what you do stands for the people, your ego is free from being part of the piece and lets you focus on what’s really Iroquois and what’s really important.”